sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

 ### Final Thoughts

-Some may prefer conducting a linear regression model of patient satisfaction/improvent on different RDQ facets to determine which RDQ facets are significant predictors of patient satisfcation/improvement (after partialing out each others' effects).
+Some may prefer conducting a linear regression model of patient satisfaction/improvement on different RDQ facets to determine which RDQ facets are significant predictors of patient satisfaction/improvement (after partialing out each others' effects).

 I would not suggest so for several reasons:
-    1. The RDQ facets were highly correlated (moderate to high correlation) -> You would partial out most of the effets
+    1. The RDQ facets were highly correlated (moderate to high correlations) -> You would partial out most of the effects
     2. All RDQ facets had clear relationships with patient satisfaction/improvement
     3. You could already tell who had stronger relationships from the correlation tables.
     4. The relationships were not entirely linear.

 It is not wrong to do regression.
 It is just unnecessary at this point when correlation tables and visualization has already given us a rather complete picture of the story.
-We would have missed these points if we have had jumped in with regresion directly.
+We would have missed these points if we have had jumped in with regression directly.